 If you can walk away knowing a new language it is a trophy that, you will not only be proud of, be that will make you hugely more employable, however, simply learning how to greet and thank people is very little effort and will go a long way.

 Hopefully this information will ease the transition process and help you settle into your new country of work.
 If you're thinking of relocating then be sure to check out our series of relocation guides to help you relocate to Germany or if you're after warmer climates check out our guide to relocating to Spain.

 Our final piece of advice is to squeeze every experience you can out of your time abroad as possible.
 You made this decision after (hopefully) a lot of careful thought and therefore you should be sure that it is what you want to do.
 Prepare yourself for those pangs of doubt that will inevitably slip into your mind sooner or later and remember why you wanted this in the first place – just enjoy it!

 Still thinking about moving abroad to start that new adventure?
-Register at Europe Language Jobs here and see what we have on offer in your dream destination!
+Register at Europe Language Jobs to find yourself a job abroad and see what we have on offer in your dream destination!

 at this list I would add: prepare your grocery list and ikea essential list both in english and in the local language before leaving your place!
 It's so much easy just to point at the word on your slip pf paper than trying to describe what you need to a 50-ish year old man that happened to be the only one working in that supermarket!posted 1 year ago by Maria

 very useful information, than you.posted 1 year ago by Andrii